Battle of Blore Heath: Battle

 Salisbury, aware that any attack across the brook would be suicidal, employed a ruse to encourage the enemy to attack him.
 He withdrew some of his middle-order just far enough that the Lancastrians believed them to be retreating.
 The Lancastrians launched a cavalry charge.
 After they had committed themselves, Salisbury ordered his men to turn back and catch the Lancastrians as they attempted to cross the brook.
-It is possible that the order for this Lancastrian charge was not given by Audley but it had the effect of turning the balance in favour of Salisbury.
+It is possible that the order for the Lancastrian charge was not given by Audley, but it had the effect of turning the balance in favour of Salisbury.
 The charge resulted in heavy casualties for the Lancastrians.

-The Lancastrians withdrew, and then made a second assault, possibly attempting to rescue casualties.
-This second attack was more successful with many Lancastrians crossing the brook.
-This led to a period of intense fighting in which Audley himself was killed, possibly by Sir Roger Kynaston of Myddle and Hordley.
+The Lancastrians withdrew and then made a second assault possibly in an attempt to rescue casualties.
+The second attack was more successful with many Lancastrians crossing the brook.
+That led to a period of intense fighting in which Audley himself was killed, possibly by Sir Roger Kynaston of Myddle and Hordley.

 The Earl of Salisbury, which knew the sleights, strategies and policies of warlike affairs, suddenly returned, and shortly encountered with the Lord Audley and his chief captains, ere the residue of his army could pass the water.
 The fight was sore and dreadful.
 The earl desiring the saving of his life, and his adversaries coveting his destruction, fought sore for the obtaining of their purpose, but in conclusion, the earl's army, as men desperate of aid and succour, so eagerly fought, that they slew the Lord Audley, and all his captains, and discomfited all the remnant of his people...

 The death of Audley meant that Lancastrian command fell to the second-in-command, Lord Dudley, who ordered an attack on foot with some 4,000 men.
 As this attack also failed, some 500 Lancastrians joined the enemy and began attacking their own side.
-At this point, all remaining Lancastrian resistance collapsed and the Yorkists had only to advance to complete the rout.
+At this point, all remaining Lancastrian resistance collapsed, and the Yorkists had only to advance to complete the rout.